Lung Transplant Waiting List

 The Lung Transplant Program team will develop and discuss a medical plan for your child that will include: nutrition, physical therapy, medication and clinic schedule.
 Adherence to your child’s medical plan is imperative for a successful pre- and post-lung transplant period.

-If your child gets ill during the waiting period, please immediately contact the Transplant Nurse Coordinator/Nurse Practitioner Katie Oshrine at 267-426-0664.
-She will assist in a treatment plan and decide if your child’s status would affect UNOS wait listing.
+If your child gets ill during the waiting period, please immediately contact the lung transplant team at 267-426-0664.
+They will assist in a treatment plan and decide if your child’s status would affect UNOS wait listing.
 Some illnesses are serious enough that your child’s wait list may need to be temporarily deactivated until his health status is stable.

 Your child could also be deactivated because they are too well, in which case they will remain in the UNOS database and continue to accumulate time on the waiting list although unable to accept active organ offers.
 If removed from UNOS, your child's information will no longer be in the system and they will no longer be able to accept active offers or accumulate time on the waiting list.